Close Menu

 Common Meal and Break Violations

 Employers in California deny their employees meal and rest breaks daily.
 They may not have enough employees to cover a shift or provide breaks on time.
 This often occurs with night shift workers.
-Many times a business will only have one person working the night shift.
-This means that they must take all their “breaks” while on-call.
-This is against California employment laws.

 Employers may also encourage their workers to stay on-call during their lunch breaks.
 They may send them important messages and reprimand them for not responding quickly during their breaks.
-This is also against the law because it invalidates their breaks by not providing an uninterrupted break time.

 Yet, one of the most common ways employers violate meal and rest breaks is by failing to pay employees when they don’t get their break.
-Employers who make their employees stay on property or who interrupt their breaks often fail to see this as a violation of California labor laws and your employee rights.
-Therefore, they may not fail to pay them the additional hour of pay they’re required to pay by law.

-These are just a few examples, and there may be other ways in which an employer could violate California labor laws related to meal and rest breaks.
+Those mentioned above are just a few examples, and there may be other ways in which an employer could violate California labor laws related to meal and rest breaks.